AlibabaResearch/DAMO-ConvAI/SDPO/README.md

 ![picture](./case.png)

 This is the code of our paper: Segment-Level Direct Preference Optimization for Social Agents.
 Our method focuses on specific key segments within interactions to optimize multi-turn agent behavior.
-The data for SFT, ETO, DMPO, SDPO is open-sourced in LLaMA-Factory/data/.
+The data for SFT, ETO, DMPO, SDPO is open-sourced at [here](https://huggingface.co/datasets/Tongyi-ConvAI/SDPO).

 The data format for SDPO:
 ```json